Getting rid of John Conyers won't be easy

-(CNN)Michigan Rep. John Conyers, a Democrat, continues to battle allegations of sexual harassment, accusations first made public in reporting by Buzzfeed on Monday.
+(CNN)Michigan Rep. John Conyers, a Democrat, continues to battle allegations of sexual harassment, accusations first made public in reporting by BuzzFeed on Monday.
 On Tuesday night, the Detroit Free Press editorial board called on Conyers to resign; "He should resign his position and allow the investigation into his behavior to unfold without the threat that it would render him, and the people he now represents, effectively voiceless," the editorial board wrote.

 So, will Conyers take that advice?
 Or will he try to weather the storm?
 I reached out to the Detroit Free Press' Todd Spangler for answers to those questions.
 Our conversation, conducted via email and lightly edited for flow, is below.